namitsinhaSOAR/marketplace/.github/PULL_REQUEST_TEMPLATE.md

 ## Labels and assignee

-- [ ] I have labed the pull request
+- [ ] I have labeled the pull request
 - [ ] I have assigned the relevant assignees

 ---